atk4/docs/addons/info.md

 ####Controller_addon::$api_var
 This var is used to store initiator object in $this->api->addons array.
-In our case this initiator will be accessible like this $this->api->addons[‘rvadym_blog’].
+In our case this initiator will be accessible like this

+    $this->api->addons[‘atk4_blog’].

 It is resposibility of addon creator to make accessible other part of addon from Initiator.

 ####Controller_addon::$addon_name
 addon name to be shown in admin part if sandbox is installed